stephensong/AssemblyScript/README.md

 * `memset(dest: uintptr, c: int, size: uintptr): uintptr`<br />Sets a chunk of memory to the provided value `c` (usually used to reset it to all `0`s).
 * `memcmp(vl: uintptr, vr: uintptr, n: uintptr): int`<br />Compares a chunk of memory to another.
 Returns `0` if both are equal, otherwise the difference of the first differing byte value (`vl[i] - vr[i]`).

-Linking in malloc and friends adds about 11kb to a module.
+Linking in these memory management routines adds about 11kb to a module.
 Once WebAssembly exposes the garbage collector natively, there'll be other options as well.

 Type coercion requires an explicit cast where precision or signage is lost respectively is implicit where it is maintained.
 For example, to cast a `double` to an `int`: